Aliases for PEX5 Gene

 GeneCards Summary for PEX5 Gene

 PEX5 (Peroxisomal Biogenesis Factor 5) is a Protein Coding gene.
-Diseases associated with PEX5 include peroxisome biogenesis disorder 2b and peroxisome biogenesis disorder 2a.
-Among its related pathways are Peroxisome.
+Diseases associated with PEX5 include Rhizomelic Chondrodysplasia Punctata, Type 5 and Peroxisome Biogenesis Disorder 2B.
+Among its related pathways are Glucose / Energy Metabolism and Peroxisome.
 GO annotations related to this gene include enzyme binding and protein N-terminus binding.
 An important paralog of this gene is PEX5L.

 UniProtKB/Swiss-Prot for PEX5 Gene

 Binds to the C-terminal PTS1-type tripeptide peroxisomal targeting signal (SKL-type) and plays an essential role in peroxisomal protein import.